 Some of the common questions we’ve been receiving are outlined here.
 If you have a specific question for Bemidji State University’s Office of Admissions, please submit a question below directly to our leadership team.

 On-campus tours are limited to a set number of prospective students and guests.
 We recommend scheduling your tour soon to reserve your space.

 We have created virtual visit options, including video tours, self paced online tours, and Zoom based video call information sessions.

-We recommend that you work directly with your Admissions Representative if you have any questions for us at this time.
-Their cell phone (call or text) or email is the best way to reach us at this time.
+We recommend that you work directly with your Admissions Representative if you have any questions for us.

-Please visit our Academic Advising and Registration (AAR) page to review our Remote Registration option.
-We are currently registering students on a daily basis and look forward to helping you build a schedule.
+Please visit our Academic Advising and Registration (AAR) page to review our registration option.

 General scholarship information and criteria can be found here.